 It’s been about 1 month and life has become roller- coaster.
 Major responsibilities shift happen in my work profile and it took a major part of my downtime.

 It felt as if I won’t be able to come back up.
 But you know that when you down, you come up too.
-So here I am again in full swing to push and try to write more words to fill in those quota of mine.
-Just finished writing 400 words and now the total stands upto 3800 words.
+So here I am again in full swing to push and try to write more words to fill in that quota of mine.
+Just finished writing 400 words and now the total stands up to 3800 words.

 And it feels like I haven’t even started.
 But the trick is to being at it.
 See you soon, hopefully with a major update.